SiegeLord/SLRConfig/Readme.md

 ### Comments

-Only line comments are supported.
-The character `#` starts a line comment which ends at a newline (LF).
-The comment can start anywhere on a line.
+Line comments are introduced using the `#`  character.
+Line comments can start anywhere on a line and end at a newline (LF).

 ## Parser grammar and semantics